Aydin-ab/ray-aydin/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 ### Cloud storage

-Similarly the checkpoints during training can be quite large.
+Similarly, the checkpoints during training can be quite large, and it would be useful to save those checkpoints in the familiar Hugging Face format for convenient serving.
 The fine-tuning script in this template uses Ray Train Checkpointing to sync the checkpoints created by each node back to a centralized cloud storage on AWS S3.
 The final file structure for each checkpoint looks similar to the following structure:

 ```
 aws s3 ls s3://<bucket_path>/checkpoint_00000